Host Your Elected Official in August

 Step 3: Contact Your Elected Official

-Option 1: Call their office located closest to you (fastest and most effective)
+Option 1: Call their office located closest to you (most effective)

 - You can find their office locations on their website

 - Call the number to the corresponding office

 - Tell them that you would like to invite your elected official to visit your child care program in August and ask for their availability